zowe/docs-site/docs/user-guide/generate-certificates.md

 ## Creating a JCERACFKS certificate

+You can create a JCERACFKS certificate for use in a z/OS keystore.
+JCERACFKS uses SAF and RACF services to protect key material and certificates.

 Use the following procedure to configure the `zowe.yaml` file for JCERACFKS certificates:

 1. [Configure the JCERACFKS setup section in zowe.yaml](#configure-the-jceracfks-setup-section-in-zoweyaml)